-Adams Point Trail is a 0.7 mile loop trail located near Durham, NH and is rated as moderate.
+Adams Point Trail is a 0.7 mile loop trail located near Durham, New Hampshire and is rated as moderate.
 The trail is primarily used for hiking and nature trips and is accessible from April until October.

 A beautiful place.
 A nice loop through varied terrain along great bay.
 Beautiful views and a nice breeze even on hot days.
 In early August there's a bumper crop of wild blackberries.

 The only downside is poison ivy growth that can only be described as an infestation.

 The trail is well maintained and marked.
 Friendly for kids and dogs.
 There are also spots where you can stop to get a decent view of the bay, or launch a canoe.
 All in all a good trail.

 A fun little hike.
 Easy/Moderate terrain.
 Great views if you stay on the main trail.
 Beautiful views of the Great Bay.
 The only downfalls - parking is VERY limited and the dogs are almost all off leash.

 Nice walk with a group on Christmas day.